-After handover, only the receiver's version of the model will be available.
-The senders model will be archived and removed from the list of model files and can only be used to control the further design of the model.
+After handover, only the recipient's version of the model will be available.
+The sender's model will be archived and removed from the list of model files and can only be used to control the further design of the model.
 The recipient is now responsible for all modifications and updates.